The Amazing Race 34

-The Amazing Race 34 is the thirty-fourth season of the American reality television show The Amazing Race.
-It featured twelve teams of two competing in a race around the world.

-The season premiered on CBS on September 21, 2022, following the premiere of Survivor 43, and concluded on December 7, 2022.
+The Amazing Race 34 is the thirty-fourth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured twelve teams of two, each with a pre-existing relationship, competing in a race around the Euro-Mediterranean region to win US$1,000,000.
+This season visited three continents and eight countries and traveled over 11000 mi during ten legs.
+Starting in Munich, racers traveled through Germany, Austria, Italy, Jordan, France, Spain, and Iceland before returning to the United States and finishing in Nashville.
+Much like the previous season, this season also used a chartered plane rather than commercial airlines to facilitate travel between countries due to the COVID-19 pandemic.
+New elements introduced in this season include an international starting line during the first leg, the Scramble, where teams could perform the first leg's tasks in any order, and eliminating a team in every leg.
+The season premiered on CBS on September 21, 2022, and concluded on December 7, 2022.

 Dating couple Derek Xiao and Claire Rehfuss (from Big Brother 23) were the winners of this season, while long-lost twins Emily Bushnell and Molly Sinert finished in second place, and married couple Luis Colon and Michelle Burgos finished in third place.

 Production

 Development and filming

-On March 9, 2022, CBS renewed The Amazing Race for a thirty-fourth season set to air during the 2022–23 television season.

-As in the previous season, production began on May 22, 2022, with a chartered Titan Airways Boeing 757, used to reduce personal interactions associated with COVID-19 infections, departing from Los Angeles International Airport.
+Production began on May 22, 2022, with the teams and filming crew departing from Los Angeles International Airport on a chartered Titan Airways Boeing 757, so as to reduce prolonged personal interactions associated with COVID-19 infections much like in the previous season.
 Filming began on May 25, 2022, in Munich, Germany, making it the first time the American version started outside the United States.
-Jordan was visited for the first time in the entire franchise.
-Filming concluded in Tennessee in mid-June.
+On May 30, photographs were posted online of sightings in Bologna and Florence, Italy.
+Jordan was visited for the first time in the entire franchise, with teams racing through Petra on June 2.
+On June 12, racers were spotted in Ronda, Spain, and the city's tourism office announced that the show had filmed there a day later.
+Filming concluded in Nashville in mid-June.

 This season originally planned to exclude non-elimination legs for the first time in franchise history.
 However, after one team received a positive COVID-19 test and was removed from the race, the last team to arrive in the leg received the final departure time as a penalty at the beginning of the next leg.
 The first leg of the season, announced as the series' 400th leg, featured "a game-changing element" called the Scramble, where teams were told the locations of all of the tasks that they had to complete at the start of the leg and could complete them in any order.